 The Project will allow the development of buildings and uses appropriate to the BU-4 District and the Needham Street corridor as described in the Comprehensive Plan.

-The Project will better connect the Newton Upper Falls Village Center and the Upper Falls Greenway with the Needham Street corridor.
+The Project will better connect the Newton Upper Falls Village Center and the Upper Falls Greenway with the Needham Street corridor through permeability of the site.

 The Project will allow sufficient density and intensity of uses through the mixture of housing and commercial uses to promote a vibrant pedestrian environment and streetscape throughout the day and week.